Skip to main content

 Boom!
 After applying the migration, you should receive a link to the deployment and the database where the migration was applied.
 Here's an example of what it should look like:

-Migration deployment reported created with atlas migrate apply
+Migration deployment report created with atlas migrate apply

 Generating another migration

-After applying the first migration, it's time to update our schema defined in the schema file and tell Atlas to generate another migration.
-This will bring the migration directory (and the database) in line with the new state defined by the desired schema (schema file).
+After applying the first migration, it's time to update our schema definition file and tell Atlas to generate another migration.

 Let's make two changes to our schema: